bluesky-social/atproto/packages/aws/README.md

 # AWS KMS

-A DidableKeypair-compatible wrapper for AWS KMS.
+A Keypair-compatible wrapper for AWS KMS.